kkorovesis/Att-BiLSTM-WL/README.md

 # DeepNest

-Deep-learning model with LSTM and Attention for Topic-based Sentiment Analysis".
+Deep-learning model with LSTM and Attention for Topic-based Sentiment Analysis.